cupumelody/Serverless-App-Save-Guts/Instructions/Stage 1.md

 <br>

-### Stage 1B - Verify SES application customer email addresses.
+### Stage 1B - Verify SES application customer email addresses

 If you want to use a different email address for the test customer (recommended), follow the steps below;
 <br>